Top tips for your very first dressage test

 As a rule of thumb, you should compete at a level lower than the one you’re training at.
 For example, if you and your horse are comfortable performing an Introductory routine together in training and you’ve moved on to practising Preliminary exercises, sign up for an Introductory class.

 While it’s natural to want to push yourself, getting some experience under your belt should be your main aim when it comes to your first ever dressage test.
 Sticking to what you know will go a long way to building your confidence and giving you a springboard for bigger and better things.
-So, get started by searching a site like Dressage Anywhere to find an event near you where you can compete at a level you’re comfortable at.

 Practice makes perfect